Pujols, Arenado homer as Cardinals beat Rockies 9-5 - WHIZ News

 Cardinals: RHP Jack Flaherty (shoulder) was rained out of his first scheduled rehab appearance with Triple-A Memphis on Wednesday.
 Flaherty has been on the 60-day IL since June 27, a day after his third start of the season. … LHP Steven Matz (torn ligament) played catch in Colorado on Tuesday and will increase his throwing this week.
 There is no timetable for his return. … RHP Jake Woodford was recalled from Memphis on Wednesday, when LHP T.J.
 McFarland was designated for assignment.

-Rockies: C Elias Diaz suffered an apparent knee injury while striking out in the eighth inning and was removed from the game. … RHP Chad Kuhl (hip) played catch Wednesday and is expected to throw a simulated game Friday.
+Rockies: C Elias Diaz aggravated an apparent hand injury while striking out in the eighth inning and was removed from the game.
+“Today it might have done a little more damage,” Colorado manager Bud Black said. … RHP Chad Kuhl (hip) played catch Wednesday and is expected to throw a simulated game Friday.
 He is unlikely to need a rehab start before returning from the injured list when eligible Aug.
 19. … RHP Jhoulys Chacin (toe) also is expected to throw a simulated game Friday.

 UP NEXT